 Constantly Correcting Others

-Those with a need to control, will constantly correct others when they’re wrong, and will do so without fault.
+Those with a need to control, will constantly correct others when they think they’re wrong, and will do so without fault.

-They rarely agree with you once you say or suggest something, or will eventually try to convince themselves, and you, it was their idea.
+They rarely agree with you once you say or suggest something, or will eventually try to convince you or themselves, it was their idea.

-They will make corrections while arguing or conversing, correct pronunciation or grammar, correct details on what happened in the past, correct bad manners, or if someone is rude or inappropriate.
+They will make corrections while arguing or conversing, correct details on what happened in the past, becoming rude or inappropriate.

-There are hidden motivations on why they need to constantly correct others, but it’s usually because they think it’s their obligation, while they’re masking some type of personality deficiency.
+There are hidden motives on why they do so.
+It’s usually because they think it’s their obligation, as they mask their personality disorder.

 Always Has The Last Word